 In addition, the University team coordinate live chats whilst getting on with their day-to-day activities and are simply alerted when new questions are posted.

 “The one-to-one chats allow prospective students to ask us multiple questions and get the answers they want there and then.
 We have found that they are also more open in their questions to us,” Felicity explained.

 The live chat sessions are held once a month during the first part of the year and twice a week during peak periods.

 “The most common queries we get are around scholarships and accommodation but, in fact, they are mostly about the practicalities of studying abroad and what life will be like when they get here.
 We are able to provide them with answers to allay their concerns.”

 The chats also cut across the cultural divide and manage the subtle differences that each country’s applicants may exhibit.
 “Chat makes it easier to get your point across and it also gets them used to the UK culture that they’ll be exposed to when they join us,” Felicity said.

 It’s helping us to inform our communications…

 “You always come away from the chats knowing a bit more than you did before as you’re having to find the answers for people who are asking a really diverse set of questions.”

-When, for example, they found they were getting a lot of queries around CAS they realised the pages on their website needed clearer information.
+When, for example, they found they were getting a lot of queries around UCAS they realised the pages on their website needed clearer information.
 “It’s helping us to inform our communications which is hugely beneficial.”